John Taylor (jazz): Performing career

 From 2006, Taylor was a member of Kenny Wheeler's quartet and large ensemble and performed in duo and quartet settings with John Surman; their recording of Ambleside Days on ahum won critical acclaim.
 In 1996 Taylor played organ on Surman's choral work Proverbs and Songs from Salisbury Cathedral, later released on ECM Records.
 During the 1990s, he made several recordings also for ECM with Peter Erskine's trio with Palle Danielsson on bass.

-In 2000, Taylor made a new collaboration with Azimuth and the Smith Quartet for the Weimer Festival.
+In 2000, Taylor made a new collaboration with Azimuth and the Smith Quartet for the Weimar Festival.
 Also in that year, he recorded Verso with Maria Pia De Vito and Ralph Towner.

 Taylor celebrated his 60th birthday in 2002 with a Contemporary Music Network Tour, in which he presented his new trio with drummer Joey Baron and Marc Johnson on bass.
 The tour also featured the Creative Jazz Orchestra playing Taylor's composition "The Green Man Suite".
 In July 2002, Taylor received the BBC Jazz Award for 'Best New Work' for this suite.

 Taylor's trio recording with Johnson and Baron was released early in 2003, and September 2003 saw the release of his solo CD Insight on Sketch.
 John Fordham wrote in The Guardian: "This is one of contemporary jazz's great performers at work ... a beautiful solo statement by a very modest star."
 In 2004, Taylor recorded Where Do We Go from Here? in duo with Kenny Wheeler and Nightfall with bassist Charlie Haden.
 They subsequently performed at the Montreal International Jazz Festival.
 Also that year Taylor formed a new trio with Palle Danielsson and Martin France.
 They performed at the Vancouver Jazz Festival and recorded Angel of the Presence for CAM Jazz.
 This recording was released in January 2006 to coincide with their UK tour and has received critical acclaim.

 Keyboard style

-Whilst Taylor's unique piano style drew on the whole of the jazz pallette and considerable influence from classical music, his approach was characterised by a sophisticated and advanced rhythmic and harmonic sensibility.
+While Taylor's unique piano style drew on the whole of the jazz pallette and considerable influence from classical music, his approach was characterised by a sophisticated and advanced rhythmic and harmonic sensibility.
 Rhythmically he specialised in asymmetrical meters and in employing "drumming" patterns on the keyboard.
 Harmonically, he significantly developed and expanded the harmonic vocabulary of musicians such as Bill Evans and Gil Evans.

 Teaching

-Taylor was professor of Jazz Piano at the Cologne College of Music from 1993 onwards, and became a Lecturer in jazz at University of York in 2005.
+Taylor was professor of Jazz Piano at the Cologne College of Music from 1993 onwards, and became a lecturer in jazz at University of York in 2005.
 He coached and taught undergraduate jazz musicians and was of central importance to the new master's degree jazz pathway and in advancing doctoral research and performance in jazz.